-ALMA, the Atacama Large Millimeter/submillimeter ArrayAtacama Large Millimeter/submillimeter Array (ALMA)One of the most complex astronomical observatories on Earth that is overseen by the National Radio Astronomy Observatory (North America), the National Astronomical Observatory of Japan (NAOJ; East Asia), and the European Southern Observatory (ESO; Europe).
-These three organizations worked together to develop and conduct research on the universe through an array of 66 high-precision dish antennas in northern Chile.
+ALMA, the Atacama Large Millimeter/submillimeter ArrayAtacama Large Millimeter/submillimeter Array (ALMA)Funded by the U.S. National Science Foundation and its international partners (NRAO/ESO/NAOJ), ALMA is among the most complex and powerful astronomical observatories on Earth or in space.
+The telescope is an array of 66 high-precision dish antennas in northern Chile.
 See more here, has reached an important milestone with the publication of the 1000th peer-reviewed paper using ALMA data.
 The paper, Spatial variations in Titan’s atmospheric temperature: ALMA and Cassini comparisons from 2012 to 2015 by Alexander E. Thelen et al., presents a detailed investigation of the atmospheric temperature of Saturn’s largest moon, Titan.

 The data behind the work of Thelen et al. was originally taken to help calibrate the telescope and have been available since 2013.
 ALMA data is archived online, meaning many discoveries by different researchers can be made from a single observational program, or from data taken for an entirely different purpose, as is the case here.